cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - New are the Flash animations for AES and Enigma.

-- New ist the dialog to check the quality of your password.
+- New is the dialog to check the quality of your password.

-- Also new is a Authorware e-learning program, which explains and visualizes methods of the elementary number theory.
+- Also new is an Authorware e-learning program, which explains and visualizes methods of the elementary number theory.